ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

   make_get_request(endpoint)
 end
 ```

-A GET to `kyc.ost.com/api/v2/users-kyc/{{user_id}}` retrieves properties and status related information of the last KYC a user had submitted.
-This however doesn't returns `kyc data` submitted by users.
-You need to supply the identifier that was returned upon user creation.
+A user can submit their KYC details multiple times, a GET to `kyc.ost.com/api/v2/users-kyc/{{user_id}}` retrieves some properties and status related information of the last KYC that a user had submitted.
+This endpoint however doesn't returns `KYC data` submitted by users.
+You need to supply the identifier that was returned upon user creation for fetching the information.

 <u>**Input Parameters**</u>